camptocamp/camptocamp-rancher-catalog/README.md

 Target URL passed to backup engine.
 The hostname and the name of the volume to backup are added to the path as directory levels.

+### BIVAC_ENGINE

+The engine that Bivac should use to make a backup.

 ### PUSHGATEWAY_URL

 Prometheus Pushgateway service to push metrics to.